Swathi Kiranam

 Swathi Kiranam was featured in the Indian panorama section of the 24th IFFI, the Asia Pacific Film Festival, the Moscow Film Festival and the AISFM Film Festival.
 The film has garnered the National Film Award for Best Female Playback Singer, Filmfare Award for Best Music Direction and the Akkineni Award for Best Home-viewing Feature Film.
 Over the years, the film has accumulated a cult following for its music, and lyrics.
-The lyrics were penned by Vennelakanti, Sirivennela Seetarama Sastry, C. Narayana Reddy, and Madugula Nagaphani Sharma.
+The lyrics were penned by Vennelakanti, Sirivennela Seetarama Sastry, C. Narayana Reddy, and Madugula Nagaphani Sarma.

 Plot

-The film starts with a shabby old man living as a recluse near a famous temple.
-When he ventures out into the village, he is beaten by the shepherds who believe that he is a thief.
-When they hand him over to the police, the officer in charge identifies him as a once-famous musician, Anantha Rama Sharma (Mammooty), hailed as Sangeeta Samrat (Emperor of music), who has been missing for four years.
-The inspector Radhakrishna (Achyuth) informs his aunt (Jayanthi), who teaches music in his native village, of this and the past of Anantha Sharma is narrated through flashback.
+A shabby old man, living as a recluse near a famous temple in Tapeswaram, is haunted by apparitions of a young boy singing.
+He ventures out into the village, only to be caught by shepherds who believe him to be a thief.
+When they hand him over to the police, Inspector Radhakrishna identifies him as a once-famed musician, Anantha Rama Sharma, hailed as the Sangeeta Samrat (Emperor of Music), who has been missing for four years.
+Radhakrishna informs his aunt, who teaches music in their native village.
+Sharma's past is then narrated through a flashback.